uidaholib/main-web-redesign_draft/content/special-collections/berry-ijc-fellowship.md

 3. A letter of support from a U of I faculty member.
 (The faculty member may assist the student in preparing the application, but the application must be the student's own work.)

 {:.text-center}
-{% include feature/button.html color="clearwater" text="Submit an Application" link="https://uidaho.co1.qualtrics.com/jfe/form/SV_e98kkFZo4Qb2YoS" %}
+{% include feature/button.html color="info" text="Submit an Application" link="https://uidaho.co1.qualtrics.com/jfe/form/SV_e98kkFZo4Qb2YoS" %}

 **Applications are due Sunday, October 3rd** by midnight and a decision will be announced within two weeks of the deadline.